bthate/genocide/docs/index.rst

     <br>
     <center>By law, with the use of poison, committing murder, torture
-    and castration thereby physically eliminating all elderly, all handicapped, all criminals and all psychatric patients here in the netherlands in whole or in part.</center>
+    and castration thereby physically eliminating all elderly, all handicapped, all criminals and all psychiatric patients here in the netherlands in whole or in part.</center>
     <br><br><b>
     <center>Elderly & Handicapped (Wzd), Criminals (Wfz), Psychiatric Patients (WvGGZ)</center></b>
     </center>